ConflictingTheories/calliope-pixos/pixos/documentation/readme.md

 ex) addInventory callback to add inventory from a container which could be assigned to chests, barrels except occasionally, you may wish to trigger a trap instead and have a triggerTrap callback.

-### Scenes
+### Spritz
-*Scenes will be found in the `/scenes` folder - TBB*
+*Spritz will be found in the `/spritz` folder - TBB*

-Scenes are essentially prescripted collections of actions, events, and various game logic that are intended to play out.
+Spritz are essentially prescripted collections of actions, events, and various game logic that are intended to play out.
 These may link between one another, or may be instead stand-alone.

     TBB.